KBMY

-KBMY (channel 17) is a television station in Bismarck, North Dakota, United States, affiliated with ABC and MyNetworkTV.
-Owned by Forum Communications Company, the station maintains a news bureau and advertising sales office on North 15th Street in Bismarck, and its transmitter is located near St. Anthony, North Dakota.
+KBMY (channel 17) in Bismarck, North Dakota, and KMCY (channel 14) in Minot, North Dakota, are television stations affiliated with ABC and CBS.
+The two stations are owned by Forum Communications Company and serve as semi-satellites of WDAY-TV in Fargo.
+KBMY has a news bureau and advertising sales office on North 15th Street in Bismarck and is broadcast from a transmitter located near St. Anthony, North Dakota.
+KMCY has a local office on 2nd St SE in Minot and is broadcast from a transmitter near South Prairie.